BartekArseniuk/WeatherApp/README.md

 View the weather forecast for 7 days, including maximum and minimum temperatures.
 Wind speed information based on API data.
 Weather description that influences the dynamic change of the application background, adapted to weather conditions.
 With WeatherMap you can check current and future weather at a glance and enjoy an interactive visual experience.
-The app is perfect for everyday use and will help you be prepared for a variety of weather conditions.